MatthiasSmith/pomodoro/README.md

 - [Styled Components](https://styled-components.com/) - For styles
 - [useSound](https://www.npmjs.com/package/use-sound) - React hook for using sounds
 - React Context API - for managing application state
+- React custom hooks - to help listen for screen size changes

 ### What I learned

 I increased my knowledge and skills with TypeScript, React, and application state during this project's development, but I'd have to say my two main takeaways from doing it are:

 1. Building with accessibility in mind by adding it throughout application development is a much better approach than just adding it in at the end.
-Doing so helped me discover "gotchyas" with my markup and application state earlier on than if I hadn't.
+Similar to mobile-first workflows, doing this helped me discover "gotchyas" within my markup and application code earlier on in the development process.
-2. Adding sounds to web apps is much easier than I thought it would be, and can be used to raise the user experience to a new level.
+2. Adding sounds to web apps is much easier than I thought it would be, and better yet, can actually *improve* user's experiences.

-    I've always steered away from adding sound effects into web apps because of a sense that they're generally frowned upon, and also because I thought it would be more difficult to do so.
+    I haven't added sound effects into web apps before because I felt that they often hinder and annoy users, and because I thought it'd be difficult to do.

     However, what I found here was the opposite.

-    For one thing, I personally feel that sound effects add something to this experience — giving it that extra bit of polish and thought.
-Like when you set a timer and move onto another browser tab to complete some work and your timer expires.
-Hearing a chime to indicate that it's completed is just the sort of thing that sounds do well while not being overbearing.
-That being said, I wouldn't use the sounds in an office environment without headphones.
+    - For one thing, I personally feel that the sound effects add something to this application — giving it that extra bit of polish and thoughtfulness.
+Because when I'm using a pomodoro timer, I'm not staring at it — I'm off working in other browser tabs.
+Hearing the chime indicate that my timer has finished is really helpful.
+It's just the sort of thing that sounds do well while not overdoing it.

-    Secondly, adding sounds was a straightforward process, and I was able to do so rather quickly.
+    - Furthermore, adding sounds was a straightforward process, and I was able to do so rather quickly.
 Finding and choosing sounds on the other hand, took way longer than I care to admit. 😅

 ### Useful resources